-Which States Have a Favorable Business Climate for LLCs?
+Which States Have a Favorable Business Climate?

 Here are a few of our top choices:

-Nevada is an increasingly popular choice for LLC formations, thanks in large part to the fact that they have no business taxes or income taxes.
-In addition, similar to Wyoming, Nevada also allows entrepreneurs a high degree of privacy, as they permit LLC owners to maintain anonymity with any business filing.
-This state also has very low formation fees for LLCs ($75), although their $150 annual report and $200 business license fee are slightly high annual expenses.
+Nevada: Nevada is an increasingly popular choice for LLC formations, thanks in large part to the fact that they have no business taxes or income taxes.
+Like Wyoming, Nevada also allows entrepreneurs a high degree of privacy, as they permit LLC owners to maintain anonymity with any business filing.
+On top of that, Nevada’s $75 LLC formation fee is fairly low, although their $150 annual report and $200 business license fee are slightly higher for annual expenses.

-Which States Have Difficult Business Climates for LLCs?
+Which States Have Difficult Business Climates?

-The Garden State has a high corporate tax rate of 9%, and their individual income tax rate starts at 3.5% and goes all the way up to 11.8% for wealthy individuals.
-New Jersey also has a high 6.625% sales tax.
-Their startup ($125) and annual report ($50) fees are pretty reasonable, but this isn’t enough to overcome the state’s high tax rates.
+New Jersey: The Garden State has a high corporate tax rate of 9%, and their individual income tax rate ranges from 3.5% to 11.8% for wealthy individuals.
+And let’s not forget their high 6.625% sales tax.
+New Jersey’s startup ($125) and annual report ($50) fees are pretty reasonable, but this isn’t enough to overcome the state’s high tax rates.

-While their formation fee of $70 is super-reasonable, California has some of the highest franchise tax rates in the nation, as every business is required to pay a minimum of $800 annually.
-California also charges corporate taxes at the high rate of 8.84%, and their individual income tax rate goes all the way up to 13.3%, which is the highest rate in America.
-Throw in their 7.25% sales tax, and it’s clear that this is not an inviting state to form an LLC in.
+California: While their formation fee of $70 is super-reasonable, California has some of the highest franchise tax rates in the nation.
+Every business is required to pay a minimum of $800 annually.
+On top of that, California’s corporate tax rate is a high 8.84%, and their individual income tax rate goes all the way up to 13.3%, the highest in America.
+Throw in their 7.25% sales tax, and it’s clear that this is not an inviting state for LLCs.

 Be careful not to overthink the question of where to form your LLC.
 Most often, going with your home state is usually the right move, especially if you have a physical office or retail store there.